pkusys/ElasticFlow/ElasticFlow/README.md

 ```
 Then, you can run ElasticFlow inside the container.

-On a server with the contained already configured, please simply run `sudo docker exec -it ddl bash` and then run the commands inside the container
+On a server with the container already configured, please simply run `sudo docker exec -it ddl bash` and then run the commands inside the container.

 If you do not have A100 GPU on your server, you need to have PyTorch in your environment and install the dependencies: